axllent/silverstripe-enquiry-page/README.md

-# Enquiry Page Module for SilverStripe 4
+# Enquiry Page Module for Silverstripe 5

 This is a simple module to add an Enquiry Page pagetype to the CMS.
-The module uses optional JavaScript form validation, so no requirements for third-party JavaScript libraries (ie: jQuery or MooTools).
+The module uses optional JavaScript form validation, so no requirements for third-party JavaScript libraries (eg: jQuery).
 The enquiry form can be configured to add & order your own fields, including the following types:

 - **Text** (TextField/TextAreaField)